Knowledge management and learning management systems. What do these terms mean, why are they important to your business and what should you know?

 Knowledge Management Tools and Strategies

-Some of the knowledge management strategies and tools used by businesses include:
+Some of the KM strategies and tools used by businesses include:

 - Storytelling as a way to share knowledge